A Geometric Approach to Cylindrical Algebraic Decomposition: A Quick Review on Affine Schemes

 Let $S$ be a ring.
 The \textbf{spectrum} of $S$, denoted by $\spec S$, is a topological space together with a sheaf of regular functions on it.
 The topological space of $\spec S$ is the set of prime ideals in $S$, equipped with the topology that takes closed sets as This topology is named after Zariski.
 The \textbf{distinguished open sets} in $\spec S$ are the sets of the form which is the complement of $V(\ideal{h})$.
 Distinguished open sets form a base for the Zariski topology \cite[Section II.2]{hartshorne2013algebraic}.
-Then $\mathbb{A}_S^n$, the \textbf{affine $n$-space} over $S$ is the spectrum of $S[x_1,\ldots,x_n]$, i.e. $\mathbb{A}_S^n=\spec S[x_1,\ldots,x_n]$.
+Then $\mathbb{A}_S^n$, the \textbf{affine $n$-space} over $S$ is the spectrum of $S[x_1,\ldots,x_n]$, i.e.\ $\mathbb{A}_S^n=\spec S[x_1,\ldots,x_n]$.

 An \textbf{affine scheme} is the spectrum of some ring $S$.
-Because we are primarily interested in affine schemes in this paper, and the category of affine schemes is equivalent to the category of commutative rings, with arrow reversed \cite[Prop.
+An affine $k$-scheme is the spectrum of a $k$-algebra.
+Therefore an \textbf{affine $k$-variety} is just the spectrum of a finitely generated $k$-algebra \cite[Definition 2.3.47]{liu2002algebraic}.
+Because we are primarily interested in affine schemes in this paper, and the category of affine schemes is equivalent to the category of commutative rings, with arrows reversed \cite[Prop.
 I-41]{eisenbud2006geometry}, we can often omit the structure sheaf.